Shamilkv34/book/nostarch/chapter16.md

 *process*, and the operating system will manage multiple processes at once.
 Within a program, you can also have independent parts that run simultaneously.
 The features that run these independent parts are called *threads*.
-For example, a web server could have multiple threads so that it could respond to more than one request at the same time.
+For example, a web server could have multiple threads so that it can respond to more than one request at the same time.

 Splitting the computation in your program into multiple threads to run multiple